 yourself a lot of money?

 Takeaway Tips for Balanced Meals:

 - Don’t let yourself get too hungry.
 When we’re hungry, we tend to crave and rarely do we say, “I have a mad craving for a large salad right now.”
 It’s usually comfort foods that we gravitate to.
-Graze throughout the day and have small meals to prevent hunger from becoming unmanageable.
+Graze throughout the day and have small meals to prevent hunger and increase productivity.